ramosrenzo/COVID-LLM/index.md

     data, such as genomic and microbiome sequences.
 Models like DNABERT, DNABERT-2, GROVER, and AAM are effective in modeling such data, leveraging transformer architectures to capture relationships within biological sequences and microbial communities.
     <ul>
         <li> DNABERT and DNABERT-2 are both transformer-based models, but they differ in
         the data they were trained on.
 DNABERT was primarily trained on single-species genomes, while DNABERT-2 was trained on multi-species genomes.
 Despite this difference, both models generate sequence-level embeddings that capture patterns within microbial DNA sequences.
 DNABERT excels in understanding DNA and RNA, whereas DNABERT-2 improves accuracy with more nuanced embeddings.
 When applied to microbiome data, these models can enhance the predictive performance of COVID-19 status classification by identifying specific sequence features associated with infection.</li>
         <li>GROVER is a transformer-based model that was trained on the human genome to understand
         and generate biological sequences.
 It captures patterns in these sequences, which could help identify microbial dynamics linked to COVID-19 outcomes.
 By modeling biological sequence relationships, GROVER can enhance prediction models for disease status by improving the understanding of microbial features associated with what progresses the infection.</li>
         <li>Attention All Microbes uses attention-based mechanisms to generate sample-level
         embeddings by aggregating microbiome data, reducing noise, and capturing global microbial interactions.
 This approach focuses on entire microbial communities, which can provide more accurate predictive features for COVID-19 status.</li>
     </ul>
 </p>

 <h2>Data Description</h2>
 <p>
     We utilized sequencing data and biome tables from the QIITA database (Study ID:
-    13092) (Gonzalez et al. 2018).
-The complete dataset comprises 972 samples collected from hospitalized ICU patients with COVID-19, healthcare providers, and hospital surfaces before, during, and after admission.
+    13092) <a href="#gonzalez2018qiita">(Gonzalez et al. 2018)</a>.
+The complete dataset comprises 972 samples collected
+    from hospitalized ICU patients with COVID-19, healthcare providers, and hospital surfaces before, during, and after admission.
 None of the healthcare providers tested positive for COVID-19.
 SARS-CoV-2 was assessed using RT-qPCR and microbial communities were identified